As part of our series on the different scales and modes used in jazz, we shine a spotlight on the mixolydian scale.

 There are a huge number of resources and books out there for practicing this scale.

-The classic series of educational books by American saxophonist and educator Jamey Aebersold actually include a whole volume for the ii/v/i which is perfect for this.
+The classic series of educational jazz books by American saxophonist and educator Jamey Aebersold actually include a whole volume for the ii/v/i which is perfect for this.

 Aside from that, the best way of learning to play jazz is listening to the greats who came before and transcribing their solos.